karmanya17/Web-Development/README.md

 # Web Development
-This repository is just praticing playground.
+This repository is just my praticing playground for HTML CSS.